 - Cash transactions: Because it is difficult to trace the source of cash, special attention is required when accepting or making transactions in cash;

 - Non-face-to-face transactions: Because it is harder to verify a person’s identity without them present, remotely-managed relationships are considered as a risk factor.
-This is why Healy Consultants Group PLC’ advice on opening international bank accounts is so valuable.
+This is why Healy Consultants Group’ advice on opening international bank accounts is so valuable.

 Due diligence procedures